 Concrete does a very good job of reflecting solar energy.
 That is the finding from a Portland Cement Association (PCA) study which measured the solar reflectance index (SRI) of 45 concrete mixes.

-Heat islands frequently occur in cities where up to 60 percent of the horizontal surface area is covered by buildings and paving and reduces areas of vegetation.
-Dark surfaces such as black roofs and dark pavements generally have a low solar reflectance, so they absorb heat from the sun and warm the air through convection.
-Lighter-colored materials (such as concrete) generally have a higher solar reflectance, so they reflect heat from the sun and do not warm the air as much.
+Lighter colored materials (such as concrete) generally have a higher solar reflectance.
+They reflect heat from the sun and do not warm the air very much.
 Shade, from trees and buildings, and the natural process of evaporation of water from the surface of plants also help keep the air cool.

 For a detailed report describing test procedures, concrete mixes, materials, and other aspects of the study, see Solar Reflectance of Concretes for LEED Sustainable Sites Credit: Heat Island Effect